 Understanding Phase Power: Three Phase Frequency Converters

-In the same way that 400 Hz power allows for denser power, the need for denser 60 Hz (or 50 Hz) power leads to the use of Three Phase (3ɸ) power.
-In this type of power, three single-phase power waves are combined, with the second wave 120 degrees ahead of the first wave, and the third wave 240 degrees ahead of the first wave.
+In the same way that 400 Hz power allows for denser power, the need for denser 60 Hz (or 50 Hz) power leads to the use of Three Phase (3ɸ) power for a variety of industry needs.
+In three-phase line conditioners, three single-phase power waves are combined, with the second wave 120 degrees ahead of the first wave, and the third wave 240 degrees ahead of the first wave.
 Pictorially, this can be represented as shown below.

-The three circuit conductors carry three alternating currents (of the same frequency) which reach their instantaneous peak values at different times.
+The three circuit conductors carry three alternating currents (of the same frequency) through the three-phase frequency converters which reach their instantaneous peak values at different times.
 Taking one conductor as the reference, the other two currents are delayed in time by one-third and two-thirds of one cycle of the electrical current.

 Three-phase frequency converter systems may or may not have a neutral wire.
 A neutral wire allows the three-phase system to use a higher voltage while still supporting lower-voltage single-phase appliances.
 In high voltage distribution situations it is common not to have a neutral wire as the loads can simply be connected between phases (phase-phase connection).